-The slotting in the time domain is introduced by aSlotTime, which depends on PHY mode used by the 802.11e MAC.
-In case of 802.11a, a time slot has for instance a duration of 9 μs.
-The PHY mode dependent parameters of 802.11 are provided by the cognitive radio (boundBy Device) to enable the processing of the EDCA policies.
+The slotting in the time domain is introduced by aSlotTime which is introduced by the used PHY mode of 802.11e.
+The PHY mode dependent parameters of 802.11 are to be provided by the cognitive radio (boundBy Device) to enable the processing of the EDCA policies.
 These parameters are specified in Policy Description 2 together with the processes required for executing the EDCA policies.
 The EDCA parameter set of an AC (here AC\VI) is defined in Policy Description 2, line 4 according to Table 1.
-A backoff entity with a different AC would here assign other values to the parameters of the backoff procedure.
+A backoff entity of a different AC would assign in this line other values to the EDCA parameters.